Share

 Statistics: Environmental Impact of Clothing Production

-- The fashion industry is the second-largest consumer of water in the world, after agriculture.
+The fashion industry is the second-largest consumer of water in the world, after agriculture.

-- The production of a single cotton T-shirt requires 2,700 gallons of water.
+The production of a single cotton T-shirt requires 2,700 gallons of water.

-- The average American throws away 70 pounds of clothing each year.
+The average American throws away 70 pounds of clothing each year.

-- Only 1% of textiles are recycled each year.
+Only 1% of textiles are recycled each year.

 Conclusion

-Recycling fashion isn't always easy, but it’s definitely worth doing—not just for the planet, but also for yourself!
+Recycling fashion isn't always easy, but it’s worth doing—not just for the planet, but also for yourself!

 That's why you can buy recycled quality fashion from us directly, therefore with convenience and without regrets.

-Get creative with upcycling projects can go a long way towards decreasing our impact on the environment while still allowing us to stay stylish at the same time!
+Getting creative with upcycling projects can go a long way towards decreasing our impact on the environment while still allowing us to stay stylish at the same time!

-So take some time today, think about how you can get started down this path – soon enough you’ll be feeling good about helping out Mother Nature while looking great too!
+Soon enough you’ll be feeling good about helping out Mother Nature while looking great too!